jakobkroeker/infiniteTests.M2/README.md

 Quickstart:

-1. create a test routine 'runTests()' and a test confige file with user defined test options used in the test routine ( see testGB.m2 and testGB.template for example)
+1. create a M2 test routine called `runTests()` and a separate test config file with user defined test options used in the test routine
+( see `tests/testGB.m2` and `input/gbZ/testGB.config.00` for example)
 The test routine should in case of a detected bug write to a logfile (filename is stored by external script in variable 'logfile' ) and exit Macaulay2.

 "The test routine should be loaded in the tests template file

-Now call './bin/infiniteTestSimpleX.sh'  with appropriate parameters:
+Now call './bin/infiniteTest.sh'  with appropriate parameters:
 ```
 $1 = M2 binary
 $2 = test config file